Netcracker/KubeMarine/documentation/Troubleshooting.md

 ## kubectl logs and kubectl exec fail

-**Symptoms**: The attempt to get pod logs and execute command inside container fail with the following errors:
+**Symptoms**: The attempt to get pod logs and execute a command inside the container fails with the following errors:

 ```
 $ kubectl -n my-namespace logs my-pod